Portfolio

 Gallery Audio Guides

-At NPG, I also launched their audio guide on Bloomberg Connects.
-This included building the profile on their CMS as well as working with teams across the Gallery to create an audio guide on the permanent Collection, and working with external organisations on an audio-described and BSL version.
+At NPG, I also launched their audio guides on Bloomberg Connects.
+This included building the profile on their CMS as well as working with teams across the Gallery to create an audio guide of highlights in the permanent Collection, and working with external organisations on an audio-described and BSL version.

 I also scripted, and coordinated the recording of, audio guides around women’s self-portraiture and change-makers in the Collection.